cfinlay/cfinlay.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD candidate in applied mathematics at [McGill University](https://www.mcgill.ca/), working with [Adam Oberman](https://www.adamoberman.net/).
+I'm a PhD graduate in applied mathematics from [McGill University](https://www.mcgill.ca/), and was supervised by [Adam Oberman](https://www.adamoberman.net/).
 My research interests lie at the intersection of artificial intelligence, machine learning, and applied math.
 I'm a numerical analyst by training, which means I love creating and dissecting algorithms for use in scientific computing, and studying their convergence and stability properties.